RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-11-11_Reddit_comments.md

 https://old.reddit.com/r/travel/comments/1oxp6va/just_spent_3_weeks_in_egypt_im_never_coming_back/noyur02/

 The Pluribus problem is global.
 Except in USA, it's Rupert Murdoch media networks, Elon Musk media networks pumping Truth Social media network as the role model to admire and worship.
-It's more distance, strategic space bombing of minds,vs.Egypt it is more personal.
-The problem of oute-group hate is global.
+It's more distance, strategic space bombing of minds, vs. Egypt it is more personal.
+The problem of out-group hate is global.
 We ALL need to be [asserting and repeating The 1954 Equation.](../Martin_Luther_King_Jr_quotes0.md).
 This whole human attitude of screw-over outsiders / love your family but compete in grifting and manipulating "the others"....

 https://old.reddit.com/r/Unexpected/comments/1oxt9sj/this_guy_revealed_the_truth/nozjexl/